Erik99948/ModLoader999/README.md

 #### Event Listeners

 Register standard Bukkit event listeners to react to in-game events.
 Any class implementing `org.bukkit.event.Listener` can be registered.
+Listeners registered this way are automatically associated with your mod and will be unregistered when your mod is disabled or unloaded.

 ```java
 // In onLoad(ModAPI api)